vbonhomme/eigenfaces/README.md

 # eigenfaces in R
- Working - yet functional - version.
-Shall be released to CRAN soon.
+ Working - yet minimal - version.
+Shall be released to CRAN at some point.

 Install with:
 ```